njsdias/MachineLearning/ScalaMLProjects/4-PopClust/README.md

 (indels), and 60,000 structural variants) have been identified as high-quality haplotypes.
 As a result, the third phase release leaves 84.4 million variants.

+The 24 VCF files contribute 820 GB of data.
+But for make the demonstration we will use the genetic variant of chromosome Y with size around 160 MB.
+You can download all the VCF files as well as the panel file from ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/ searching for ALL.chrY.phase3_integrated_v2a.20130502.genotypes.vcf

 ## 1.5 Steps using the technologies
 Large-scale data from release 3 of the 1000 Genomes project contributes to 820 GB of data.
 Therefore, ADAM and Spark are used to pre-process and prepare the data (that is, training,